IWILZ/FS2020-Switch-Panel/README.md

 For the front panel i used a 15x8cm rectangle of a carbon fiber plate but you can use also a wood plate or anything else from about 1.5 to 3mm thick.

 ## **Input/Output connections**
 Every Arduino pin can be configured as an Input or an Output by the program so all it's very flexible.
-Obviously every LED connection has to be an Output and every button/switch an Input but in this last case you have to configure it like an "INPUT_PULLUP" pin to avoid problems with random status reading.
+Obviously every LED connection has to be an Output (any output pin produces a 5Vcc when in high level) and every button/switch an Input but in this last case the program have to configure it like an "INPUT_PULLUP" pin to avoid problems with random status reading.

 In the following picture you can see how to connect a generic LED and a generic button/switch.